 Now you know you really love sailing and that you can afford to own a yacht.
 Next, you need to figure out what you want from the yacht.
 Do you want it to pay for itself and then keep it when the charter program ends?
 Perhaps you plan to trade it in to continue the management relationship?

-Here are the following options to choose from when the yacht charter period ends:
+Here are the following options to choose from:

 - The charter company sells your yacht, and you purchase a new one.